Transforming MIDI—Mathematical Operations

 - MIDI velocity (the volume of the note, between 0 and 127)

 - start time (in beats)

 - length (in beats)

-and the calculation may be based on the following properties:
+and the transformation can be based on any of the following:

 - this note's

 - this note's index (number of the note, i.e. the first one is 0, the second is 1, etc.)